 How Can I Increase My Chances of Having a Healthy Baby?

-Get early and regular prenatal care.The first eight weeks of your pregnancy are very important to your baby's development.
-Early and regular prenatal care can increase your chances of having a safe pregnancy and a healthy baby.
+Get early and regular prenatal care.The first 8 weeks of your pregnancy are important to your baby's development.
+Early and regular prenatal care can boost your chances of having a safe pregnancy and a healthy baby.
 Prenatal care includes screenings, regular exams, pregnancy and childbirth education, and counseling and support.

-Consider optional prenatal tests for women over 35.
-Your doctor may offer you special prenatal tests that are particularly applicable for older moms.
-These tests help determine the risk of having a baby with a birth defect.
+Consider optional tests for women over 35.The doctor may offer prenatal tests that are a good idea for older moms.
+They can help figure out if your baby is likely to have a birth defect.
 Ask your doctor about these tests so you can learn the risks and benefits and decide what's right for you.

 Take prenatal vitamins.
-All women of childbearing age should take a daily prenatal vitamin containing at least 400 micrograms of folic acid.
-Getting enough folic acid every day before and during the first three months of pregnancy can help prevent defects involving a baby's brain and spinal cord.
-Taking folic acid adds an important level of protection for older women, who have a higher risk of having a baby with birth defects.
-Some prenatal vitamins have 800-1000mcg(1mg)folic acid.
+All women of childbearing age should take a daily prenatal vitamin with at least 400 micrograms of folic acid.
+Getting enough folic acid every day before and during the first 3 months of pregnancy can help prevent defects in your baby's brain and spinal cord.
+Taking folic acid adds extra protection for older women who are more likely to have babies with birth defects.
+Some prenatal vitamins have 800-1,000 mcg of folic acid.
 This is still safe in pregnancy.
-As a matter of fact, some women need more that the 400mcg for protection against birth defects.
-Do not take more than 1,000 mcg (1 milligram) of folic acid without asking your doctor.
+As a matter of fact, some women need more than 400 mcg to protect against birth defects.
+Don’t take more than 1,000 mcg (1 milligram) of folic acid without asking your doctor.
 Women with a history of a child with neural tube defects need 4000 mcg.

 How Can I Lower My Risk for Pregnancy Problems?

 You deserve the same TLC as your baby.
 Taking care of yourself will help you manage any existing health problems and protect you from pregnancy-related diabetes and high blood pressure.
-And the healthier you are the better it will be for your little one.
+And the healthier you are, the better it will be for your little one.